StewBC/penetrator-apple2/README.md

 * text.inc       - In game text and print functions
 * trndata.inc    - The world data (triplet - top, bottom and enemy pos)
 * ui.inc         - User facing screens, name input, etc.
-* variables.inc  - All non zero page variables
+* variables.inc  - All non zero page variables (stats, scores, draw buffers)
-* zpvars.inc     - The zero page variables
+* zpvars.inc     - The zero page variables (most variables)

 The second is the ProDos loader that will auto-load the game.
 It's in the src/apple2.loader folder.
 It has these files (all provided to me by Oliver